Day 27: The Dark Margin

 The first of these long-lost features are Unity Badges.
 These are small, red badges you’ll find hidden in most missions from here on out.
-Essentially: these Badges unlock the missions in Mission Mode.
+Essentially, these Badges unlock the missions in Mission Mode.
 All the missions before this one were unlocked by default, and all missions after this point require the Badge.
-Fortunately, you get to keep the Unity Badge should you withdraw from a mission (similar to a chest) so if you missed the Badge during your first attempt, it won’t take long to grab it on a second.
-While it’s a little hard to tell, thanks to the way Roxas has been unconscious for a month, you might notice that this new feature has arrived just one mission into Novice Rank, and that’s not a coincidence: the previous mission in Agrabah (Mission 15) wasn’t available in Mission Mode at all, so in a manner of speaking, every mission from Novice and above has a Unity Badge!
+Fortunately, you get to keep the Unity Badge should you withdraw from a mission (similar to a chest) so if you missed the Badge during your first attempt, it won’t take long to grab it and leave on a second.
+While it’s a little hard to tell (thanks to the way Roxas has been unconscious for a month), you might notice that these badges debut just one mission into Novice Rank, and that’s not a coincidence: the previous mission in Agrabah (Mission 15) wasn’t available in Mission Mode at all, so in a manner of speaking, every mission from Novice and above has a Unity Badge!
 Typically, the Unity Badge is easy to find and won’t require any mobility upgrades, but unless my memory’s gone foul, they do require mobility upgrades from time to time… and I have to wonder why.
 I don’t mind unlocking features in a game, but by delaying certain missions until you get a mobility upgrade, all you do is give the player and their friends underlevelled mission that won’t be a challenge by the time they’ve finally unlocked it!

-For this sidequest, Demyx charges you to collect all the chests in Mission 14 in exchange for a Shining Shard (on top of the prizes you’ll get from the chests in Mission 14, of course!).
-Judging from his dialogue, Demyx seems to be sending you on one of his assignments so that he can slack off, though it’s not clear why he was assigned to one of your missions in the first place.
+This sidequest is a little more involved.
+Demyx charges you to collect all the chests in Mission 14 in exchange for a Shining Shard (on top of the prizes you’ll get from the chests in Mission 14, of course!).
+Judging from his dialogue, Demyx seems to be sending you on one of his assignments so that he can slack off, though it’s not clear why he was assigned to collect things in one of your missions in the first place.
 Best not to think about it.
 This is one of those places where I wish you could have played one of the other Org members during the main storyline.
 Demyx was supposed to do this mission, so why not let us control Demyx for the duration of the sidequest?

 The player observes Mission 17.
 The Bonus Gauge shows that this mission returns 2 blocks.